ellen-ying/Ying_casualSex_2022/README.md

 ## Description

-By using a spatial agent-based model, the present study investigated we investigated whether men and women’s different mating preferences resulted in any gender differences in short-term mating behaviors, and if they did, under what circumstances.
+By using a spatial agent-based model, the present study investigated whether men and women’s different mating preferences resulted in any gender differences in short-term mating behaviors, and if they did, under what circumstances.

 ### Dependencies: